 Cable Connection FAQ

-RCA or Composite: Shown in blue, is another way to connect your devices or cable box to your television.
-This will provide you with a standard definition service.
-Some newer televisions try to save space by combining RCA and component together.
-This will allow you to plug the yellow connection into the Y or green component connection as your video.
-This can show up on the input list as: Video, AV
+RCA: Shown in blue, is another way to connect your receiver to your television.
+This will provide you a standard definition service.
+Some newer televisions try to save space by combining RCA and Component together.
+This will allow you to plug the yellow connection into the Y or Green component connection as your video.
+It will usually show up on the input list of your television as Video or AV.